Minimal Data, Maximum Clarity: A Heuristic for Explaining Optimization: Conclusion

 We have presented EZR, a simple yet effective framework for multi-objective optimization and explanation in software engineering.
 Instead of relying on large labeled datasets and complex models, EZR uses a small, actively selected subset of configurations to build concise decision‐tree explanations and surrogate predictors.
 Evaluated on over 60 diverse MOOT datasets, spanning configuration, hyperparameter tuning, and process optimization, EZR delivers near‐optimal settings while querying only a fraction of the labels required by state‐of‐the‐art methods.

-First, in optimization, based on tables \ref{tab:light-results-1}, \ref{tab:medium-results-1}, and \ref{tab:heavy-results-1}, EZR achieves within 90\% of the best-known performance in 74\% of datasets (and greater than 70\% in 93\% of cases) using only 60 labels (or 10\% of the data for large problems), versus full supervision for baselines.
+First, in optimization, based on tables \ref{tab:light-results-1}, \ref{tab:medium-results-1}, and \ref{tab:heavy-results-1}, EZR achieves within 90\% of the best-known performance in 77\% of datasets (and greater than 70\% in 92\% of cases) using only 60 labels (or 10\% of the data for large problems), versus full supervision for baselines.
 Its simplicity and label efficiency make it an attractive choice for rapid tuning in domains that currently lack systematic optimization tools.
 In practice, EZR is ideal when a “good‐enough” setting is needed quickly and with minimal effort.
 However, because EZR does not guarantee the absolute optimum, critical or high-stake applications (e.g., healthcare or finance) may still require more exhaustive or specialized optimizers.
+In addition, we further compared EZR against established optimizers such as SMAC and DEHB.
+Despite its simplicity and lower labeling cost, EZR achieves competitive performance to these methods across a large fraction of datasets, reinforcing its competitiveness within the broader optimization literature.

 Second, as a feature ranking tool, according to table \ref{tab:fs-results}, EZR matches or closely approaches the performance of established methods (e.g., SHAP, ReliefF, ANOVA) while using significantly fewer labels.
 This efficiency makes it ideally suited to scenarios where labeling costs are the primary constraint.
 At the same time, when marginal gains in predictive accuracy outweigh labeling effort, more aggressive selection techniques may be preferred.
 Moreover, our results indicate that predictive accuracy hinges more on the choice of regression model and dataset characteristics than on the specific feature ranking method.